-They have been here for long i know but after they were abandoned and eventually replaced by overly sweet slushy concoctions not worthy the name “tiki drink” the so called faux tropical, exotic or tiki drinks have been very slowly coming back – and finally is today really getting more and more recognition everywhere.
+They have been here for long i know but after they were abandoned and eventually replaced by overly sweet slushy concoctions not worthy the name “tiki drink”.
+The so called faux tropical, exotic or tiki drinks have been very slowly coming back – and finally is today really getting more recognition everywhere.

 To quote Paul Clarke over at Cocktail Chronicles:

 The thing I like about many tiki drinks–is the kind of baroque complexity in the glass.
 Ideas of mixological structure and balance are thrown completely aside in many of these drinks, but if you keep a close eye on the proportions in your mix–you can create something that’s pleasantly unexpected.

 And now we get rums especially designed for them!
 The next such rum i have on hand is Plantation rum original overproof made by the house of Cognac Ferrand.

 I first tried this rum at the UK rumfest, in the so called “RumFrat House” which is the HQ for the Rum XP folks.
 I really liked its rich deep taste and that little taste i got there did spark my curiosity and i`ve been very eager to get going mixing with it.

 This rum is like i said, created by the Cognac Ferrand estate, owned by Alexandre Gabriel.
 Plantation Original Dark Overproof is bottled at 73% alcohol by volume making it 146 proof and is created in Trinidad.
 It is a stronger, bolder and more flavorful version of Plantation Original Dark Rum which is a blend of Trinidad dark rums aged in young bourbon casks.

 Plantation Original Dark Overproof is available both in the US and Europe.
 In the US it will retail for $29.99 for a 1-liter bottle and is available nationwide.
 In Europe you can get it from Drinkology and The Whiskey Exchange.